 France: Interior Minister Gérard Collomb tenders his resignation to President Emmanuel Macron, but he rejects it.
 On October 2 Collomb reiterates his decision to resign and early on October 3 Macron accepts it, asking Prime Minister Édouard Philippe to take over the portfolio until a successor is named.
 In a reshuffle on October 16, Christophe Castaner is named interior minister.

 Iraq: Parliament fails, due to a lack of quorum, to elect a president.
 A new session is called for October 2, when, in a first round (with a two-thirds majority required), Barham Salih wins 165 votes and Fuad Hussein 90; in the second round (simple majority sufficient) Salih is elected 219-22, after Hussein's withdrawal was announced (but not accepted by the parliament speaker).
 Salih is then sworn in and tasks Adel Abdul Mahdi with forming a government.
+Early on October 25 Abdul Mahdi is sworn in as prime minister with a partial cabinet including Mohamed Ali al-Hakim as foreign minister and Hussein as finance minister.

 Mexico: Cuauhtémoc Blanco takes office as governor of Morelos and Mauricio Vila Dosal as governor of Yucatán.